oborys/Selenium_automation_Adding_Cisco_Meraki_VPN_exclusion_rules/README.md

 # Selenium Automation: Adding Cisco Meraki VPN exclusion rules

+In the sample, you can see how we automatically add (from the list) VPN exclusion rules after running the script.

+[Selenium](https://www.selenium.dev/) is an open-source tool that automates web browsers.
+It provides a single interface that lets testers automate user actions using multiple programming languages such as Ruby, Java, NodeJS, PHP, Perl, Python, and C#.
+But what if we try to automate some tasks that we can do only by using Web GUI interfaces/Dashboard?

 ### Requirements
 You can deploy app using [Python](https://www.python.org/downloads/)

-Download the latest Firefox driver [here](https://github.com/mozilla/geckodriver/releases/tag/v0.30.0)
+Download the latest Firefox driver [here](https://github.com/mozilla/geckodriver/releases/tag/v0.30.0) Add Firefox driver in `/usr/local/bin/geckodriver` or edit path in `fillLocalInternetBreakout.py` [file] (https://github.com/oborys/Selenium_automation_Adding_Cisco_Meraki_VPN_exclusion_rules/blob/d114a56f47b1f42d25550c9dbe12230d68f3ddea/fillLocalInternetBreakout.py#L28)

 ### Clone and open project